 Fun Lesson Format

-My first advantage for Duolingo is just how fun they make learning.
-With how Duolingo ‘gamifies’ the language learning experience, their app is legitimately fun to use (and honestly, somewhat addicting).
+My first advantage for Duolingo is how enjoyable they make learning.
+Duolingo gamifies the language learning experience, making their app somewhat addicting.

 Using Duolingo’s app is kind of like playing a questing game, and you get hooked.
 You earn XP points with every lesson, you can do “friend quests,” you can spend gems you earn on cool features, you compete in leagues against other users, and they bait you into keeping your streak going.

-It is just a really fun, motivating environment for learning, and I very much like that aspect of the Duolingo app.
-Engagement is a huge factor in learning and having a fun app makes a difference.
+It’s simply great for keeping you motivated.
+Engagement is a huge factor in learning, and having a fun app makes a difference.

 Free Version Available

-Secondly, I really like that Duolingo offers a free version.
-If you’re on a tight budget, you can get most all of the benefits of the app without having to drop a dime.
+Second, I like that Duolingo offers a free version.
+If you’re on a tight budget, you can get most of the benefits of the app without having to drop a dime.
 In short, it’s the perfect program for people looking to keep things ultra-cheap.

 Not to mention, it’s literally the only language app on the market I’ve used that offers a decent free version.
 Other language learning apps claim that they have free versions, but they don’t offer nearly as many features as Duolingo’s free plan.